Minimizing Convex Functions with Rational Minimizers: Introduction

-Key to our analysis is the potential function $\Phi = \vol(K) / \rho(\Lambda)$ that measures simultaneously the volume of $K$ and the density $\rho(\Lambda) = 1/\det(\Lambda)$ of the lattice $\Lambda$.
-Intuitively, the denser the lattice, the smaller the $\Cov(K)$-norm of the shortest vector.
-While $\vol(K)$ increases by $\norm{v}_2 / \norm{v}_{A^{-1}}$ after the dimension reduction, standard fact on lattice projection (Fact~\ref{fact:lattice_projection}) shows that the density of the lattice also increases by a factor of $\norm{v}_2$.
-The increase in the density of the lattice thus elegantly cancels out the increase in $\vol(K)$, leading to an overall increase in the potential of at most $1/\norm{v}_{\Cov(K)} = O(n\gamma)$.
-It follows that the total increase in the potential over all $n-1$ dimension reduction steps is at most $(n \gamma)^n$.
+Continuing with the analysis via the potential function $\Phi$, while $\vol(K)$ increases by $\norm{v}_2 / \norm{v}_{\Cov(K)}$ after the dimension reduction, standard fact on lattice projection (Fact~\ref{fact:lattice_projection}) shows that the covolume of the lattice decreases by a factor of $\norm{v}_2$.
+The decrease in the covolume of the lattice thus elegantly cancels out the increase in $\vol(K)$, leading to an overall increase in the potential of at most $1/\norm{v}_{\Cov(K)} = O(\gamma n)$.
+It follows that the total increase in the potential over all $n$ dimension reduction steps is at most $(\gamma n)^n$.
 Note that each cutting plane step still decreases the potential function by a constant factor since the lattice is unchanged.
-Therefore, the total number of oracle calls is at most $O(n \log(n \gamma))$.
+Therefore, the total number of oracle calls is at most $O(n \log(\gamma n))$.

 \textbf{High dimensional slicing lemma for consecutive dimension reduction steps.} The argument above ignores a slight technical issue: while we can guarantee that $\norm{v}_{\Cov(K)} \geq 1/\gamma n$ after cutting plane steps by checking for short non-zero lattice vectors, it's not clear why $\norm{v}_{\Cov(K)}$ cannot be too small after a sequence of dimension reduction steps.
 It turns out that this can happen only when $\Cov(K)$ becomes much smaller (e.g. the hyperplane $P$ is far from the centroid of $K$) after dimension reduction, in which case $\vol(K)$ as well as the potential also become much smaller.